 This is why I focus on just one ticker each month.

-It’s so much more effective than trying to guess which stocks will go up long term.
+It’s so much more effective than trying to guess which stocks will go up in the long term.

-Step #2: Boosting Your Profits

-Host: These examples that you shared with us certainly show how massive the returns from One Ticker Payouts can be...
+Host: These examples that you shared with us certainly show how massive the returns from One-Ticker Payouts can be...
 But you mentioned you use options to target these remarkable wins.

 And I’ll be frank, a lot of people say options are risky and too complex for everyday people.
 What would you say to that?
 Nate: Look...
 I know a lot of people are scared of options and they view them as super risky.
 But look... like anything in life... they are risky if you use them the WRONG way.
-Heck... lots of people think stocks are less risky than options... but starting out I lost all of my money on STOCKS three separate times.
-Stocks and options both have risks.
+Heck... lots of people think stocks are less risky than options... but starting out, I lost all of my money on STOCKS three separate times.
+So stocks and options both have risks.
 Nothing in trading is guaranteed.
 You should never trade with money you can’t afford to lose.
-But options give you a huge advantage over stocks.
+But options do give you a huge advantage that you don’t get with stocks.
 Host: What’s that?
-Nate: Well they allow you to put less money at risk while also targeting higher gains.
-And it’s how you’re able make triple or even quadruple digit gains within just mere days.
-With stocks... that would be impossible..

-But if you use them correctly, like by trading them on an Earnings Profit Surge, you can actually win with potentially massive gains.
-In fact, Options were critical to turning $37K into $2.7 Million for me.
-Without options, that would have never happened in 4 years.
+Nate: Well, they allow you to put less money at risk while also targeting higher gains.
+And that’s how you’re able make triple or even quadruple-digit gains within just days.
+With stocks... that would be impossible.
+But if you use options correctly, like trading them on an Earnings Profit Surge, you can actually win with potentially massive gains.
+In fact, options were critical to turning $37K into $2.7 million for me.
+Without options, that would have never happened within four years.

 Here’s the great thing about the way I play options with this part of my strategy...

 All it takes is a small move upward during the Earnings Profit Surge to see a huge winner.
-When a stock surges just 5%, 10%, you can target massive, money-multiplying wins.
+When a stock surges just 5% or 10%, you can target massive, money-multiplying wins.
 Host: Do you have any examples to show us?

-Nate: Well remember that 2,614% example that was mentioned earlier?
+Nate: Well, remember that 2,614% example that was mentioned earlier?
 Host: How could I not remember a return like that?
-It was on the ticker symbol AI correct?
+It was on the ticker symbol AI, correct?
 Nate: Correct!
-Well that would have only been possible with options.
-Simply investing in the stock could have made at 96%...
+Well, that would have only been possible with options.
+Simply investing in the stock could have made 96%...